O2 Academy Brixton can reopen once conditions are met - council

 The south London music venue's licence was suspended last December after two people were killed when fans without tickets tried to force their way in.

-The council held a two-day licencing hearing this week on whether the venue should be allowed to reopen.
+The council held a two-day licencing hearing on whether the academy should be allowed to host events again.

+The venue's owner said a timeline for when it will reopen would be announced.

+The 77 conditions to be met by the venue include stronger doors, new crowd management systems, more detailed risk assessments, a new ticketing system, a centralised control and command centre and new security and management.

+The Met Police said it would work with AMG and the council to ensure "safety is paramount".

+Supt Gabriel Cameron said it had always been the Met's aim that the academy was "run by a licensee who will take all necessary steps to ensure [safety]".

-During the hearings the Met called for a different firm to run the venue.
+During the two-day hearing the force had called for a different firm to run the venue.

+Mother-of-two Rebecca Ikumelo, 33, from Newham, and Gaby Hutchinson, 23, from Gravesend in Kent, who was a security contractor working at the venue, died in the crush during a gig by Afrobeats artist Asake on 15 December 2022.